 Quitting sugar and weight loss

 I noticed around 2 weeks into my challenge I looked more defined, not bad for someone who hadn’t been to the gym yet in January.
 Which makes me wonder what kind of fat is lost when sugar is removed from the diet.
-Around the same time I realised I was on a high-fat, moderate-carb and protein diet – nuts, cheese, avocados and peanut butter became regular snacks.
+Around the same time I realized I was on a high-fat, moderate-carb and protein diet – nuts, cheese, avocados, and peanut butter became regular snacks.
 Main meals were made up of carbs or veg, along with fish or meat.
 Which likely made me more fat-adapted, someone who burns fat for energy instead of sugar or readily available glucose.

 Sugar is lurking everywhere.
-Check the products next time you go shopping, read the labels of a range of items and you’ll find out just how many of them contain sugar.
+Check the products next time you go shopping, read the labels of a range of items and you’ll find out just how many of them contain “hidden” sugar.
 Sugar comes in many forms.
 The label might not say “sugar”, but if the words end in ‘ose’, it means it is still a sugar.
-A “healthy” breakfast of cereal, yoghurt and fruit with a glass of orange juice can contain up to 14 teaspoons of sugar – the recommended daily amount is 7 teaspoons.
+A “healthy” breakfast of cereal, yoghurt, and fruit with a glass of orange juice can contain up to 14 teaspoons of sugar – the recommended daily amount is 7 teaspoons.